ikyman/Music2Noteblocks/README.md

 1. Minecraft music is .oog.
 Seeing as this is a program by Minecraft, for Minecraft, it makes sence for that to be the training data.
 Furthermore, Minecraft is a popular enough game such that sheet music is likely readily available.
 2. Wikipedia (mostly) uses .ogg.
 If I need to "jazz up: my training data, I doubt it'll be hard to find sheet music for "Ode To Joy" (https://en.wikipedia.org/wiki/Ode_to_Joy)

+# Notes on training Data.
+Minecraft's time is based off of ticks.
+20 Ticks make a second.
+10 ticks is 200 seconds.
+If the end result is a noteblock note for each tick, the end result of my AI is a 200-second vector, with each entry denoting the note played during that particular tick.
+200 is a large vector size.
+It's big enough.
+Thus, this Gizmo will also read in only 10 seconds of song at at time.
+This prevents my Gizmo from getting too complacient about song size.

 # Language: Go.
 You Know, Why Not?
 Conveniently, around the time I was writing out the .readme for this program, I heard of a certain talk at one of the many networking events I go to.
 (I Go to a lot of networking events because I have no job)